Home » By Ingredient » Bread » Roasted Tomato Bread

 • To roast the tomatoes, spread them out on an aluminum foil-covered baking sheet and toss with 1 tablespoon olive oil.
 Preheat the oven to 400 degrees F and roast for 10-15 minutes or until the skins of the tomatoes are collapsed and just barely beginning to brown.
 Puree the tomatoes in a blender and set aside.

-• Combine the water, yeast, honey and 1 tablespoon of olive oil.
+Combine the water, yeast, honey and 1 tablespoon of olive oil.
 Set aside.

-• Form the dough into an 8-inch square about 1 inch thick.
+• Remove the dough and place it on a flat surface.
+Divide it in half.
+Form each half into an 8-inch square about 1 inch thick.
 Starting at one end, roll the dough firmly into a cylinder, making sure the dough sticks to itself.
 Turn the dough seam-side up and pinch the seam closed.
-Place the dough seam-side down in a greased 9x5 inch bread pan and gently shake the dough until all four sides touch the edges of the pan.
+Place the dough seam-side down in a greased 9×5 inch loaf pan and gently shake the dough until all four sides touch the edges of the pan.
+Repeat with the other half.
 Cover loosely with plastic wrap and returned to a warm place until it is almost doubled in size, about 30 minutes.

 Tried this recipe?Let us know how it was!